 Weasels may appear cute and harmless, however they are actually fearless, bloodthirsty hunters who will kill your birds if given the opportunity.
 They may be small, but they are known for killing and carrying off animals up to 10 times their size.

 A weasel actually kills very similar to a jaguar.
 It will corner and grab the bird, wrap its muscular tiny body around them to immobilize them before delivering a single fatal bite to the back of the head---to puncture their skull or spinal cord.
 They may kill several birds in one night, often placing them in a neat pile.
 Closely spaced pairs of canine tooth marks are a sign of a weasel.
 To consume the eggs, weasels will completely crush the eggshells similar to the opossum.

-Weasels are small slender, vicious, carnivorous mammals of the Mustelidae family (the same family badgers, wolverines, minks, ferrets, and otters).
+: Weasels are small slender, vicious, carnivorous mammals of the Mustelidae family (the same family as badgers, wolverines, minks, ferrets, and otters).
 There are several different species of weasels that are found worldwide and on every continent except for Australia and it's surrounding islands.
-Each species of weasel varies in color, size and to a small extent their behaviors.
+Each species of weasel varies in color, size and to a small extent their behavior.
 The common weasel (also referred to as the Least weasel or European weasel) is the most widespread throughout the northern hemisphere.

-Weasels are known to make nests in tree roots, abandoned burrows lined with grass and fur, and crevices that are located in a variety of different habitats, including wooded areas, grass plains, and urban farm areas.
+: Weasels are known to make nests in tree roots, abandoned burrows lined with grass and fur, and crevices that are located in a variety of different habitats, including wooded areas, grass plains, and urban farm areas.